NielsOuvrard/workshops/python/python.md

 ```

 ## Iterating Through Sequences
-Python's `for` loop can be used to iterate through sequences, but it's often more concise and readable than C's `for` loop when working with lists, tuples, and other iterable objects.
+Python's `for` loop can be used to iterate through sequences, but it's often more concise and readable than C's for loop when working with `lists`, `tuples`, and `other iterable objects`.

 In this chapter, we've explored Python's control flow structures, including conditional statements and loops, and compared them to similar constructs in C. In the next chapter, we'll dive into functions, which play a crucial role in both languages.

 ## Chapter 4: Functions